Princess Theodora of Greece and Denmark (1906–1969): Reintegration into royal circles

 Once the monarchy was restored in Greece in 1946, Theodora and her husband were regularly invited to Athens.
-The couple was among the many individuals invited by King Paul and Queen Frederica to take part in the "cruise of the kings" in 1954, and in the celebrations for the centenary of the Hellenic dynasty in 1963.
+The couple was among the many individuals invited by King Paul and Queen Frederica to take part in the "Cruise of the Kings" in 1954, and in the celebrations for the centenary of the Hellenic dynasty in 1963.
 Theodora and her family were also invited to Athens on the occasion of the marriage of Princess Sophia of Greece and Denmark and Juan Carlos, Prince of Asturias in 1962, and the marriage of King Constantine II and Princess Anne-Marie of Denmark in 1964.

 In the early 1950s, relations between the British royal family and their German relatives in turn normalized.
 Theodora, her sisters, their husbands and some of their children were thus invited to the coronation of Elizabeth II in 1953.
 Over the years, Theodora forged a close relationship with the British sovereign Queen Elizabeth II, who came to consider her as her favorite sister-in-law, according to the Spanish biographer Ricardo Mateos Sainz de Medrano.

 The Margrave and Margravine of Baden also regularly invited their families to their residence in Salem.
 The marriages of their daughter Margarita to Prince Tomislav of Yugoslavia in 1957 and their son Maximilian to Archduchess Valerie of Austria in 1966 were the occasions for great meetings of the European aristocracy.
 In 1965, Theodora organized a large reception in Salem on the occasion of the official trip of Queen Elizabeth II and Prince Philip to West Germany.

 Final years

 At the end of the 1940s, Theodora began to suffer from heart problems.
 Over time, her health deteriorated and she appeared very diminished at the wedding of Prince Juan Carlos and Princess Sophia in 1962.
 Her health then alternated between times when she had the greatest difficulty speaking or walking and times when she felt absolutely good.
 Unable to anticipate her next seizures, she had to move around with a cane at all times.
 Forced to have all her teeth pulled out, she acquired a strange smile, which her mother struggled to get used to.

 As his wife's health deteriorated, Berthold suffered a fatal heart attack while driving with their son Ludwig on 27 October 1963.
-Upset by the demise of her husband, Theodora then hurriedly returned from Italy, where she was on vacation.
+Upset by the death of her husband, Theodora then hurriedly returned from Italy, where she was on vacation.

 Theodora's last years were affected by the establishment of the Regime of the Colonels in Greece and by the departure into exile of King Constantine II and his family.
-Hospitalized at the clinic of Doctor Büdingen in Konstanz, Theodora died on 16 October 1969.
+Hospitalized at the clinic of Doctor Büdingen in Konstanz, Theodora died on 16 October 1969, 7 weeks before her mother Princess Alice of Battenberg.
 Her funeral was held at the mausoleum of the Baden family in Salem in the presence of many members of the aristocracy, including her nephew Prince Charles, but not her brother Prince Philip who was on an official trip to Canada.